FriendsOfCake/search/README.md

 query params.

 #### Adding a reset button dynamically
-Since the Prg component will pass down the information on whether the query was modified by your search query string, you can also include a reset button only if necessary:
+The Prg component will pass down the information on whether the query was modified by your search query string by setting `$_isSearch` view variable to true here in this case.
+This way you can include a reset button only if necessary:
 ```php
 // in your form
 if (!empty($_isSearch)) {